 The bottom line is that reaction mode means that you didn’t write the game plan.
 Your agenda is not likely to be represented in the way it would be if you had authored your life plan.

 Authoring your life plan and your daily schedule is exactly what leading your life is about.
 Taking charge of your life (your time and your energy) is the first ingredient for thriving.
 Thriving and taking charge doesn’t mean that you don’t have “have-tos” or a boss or unpleasant or stressful things to deal with.
-It means that you have found a way to design your life in the way that honors who you are and works best for you.
+It means that you have found a way to design your life in a way that honors who you are and works best for you.
 When you are driving your life, you know where you want to be heading (even if every action isn’t taking you exactly there).
 You know what your priorities and goals are for the day, the week, and the year, and you have a commitment to honoring them—and a road map that will take you there.
 Most importantly, your plans include the things that allow you to be at your best and the tools and strategies that will create success and satisfaction.
 When you are thriving you feel like you are being authentically you and when something happens and you don’t feel that way, you can use it as a signal for course correction.

 So how do you make the shift from surviving to thriving?
 Take the first step to break the pattern of reacting to overwhelm and move into the driver’s seat.
-Commit to taking ten minutes each day to connect with yourself, clarify your priorities and schedule them.
+Commit to taking ten minutes each day to connect with yourself, clarify your priorities, and schedule them.
 Be sure to include activities that are important to you and your self-care even if you can only devote a little time to them at first.
 Taking ten minutes for you may be harder than it sounds, but it can start to create a powerful shift.